 Avoid O’Connell Street as the default if your actual destination is inside Temple Bar or on the south side near the quays.
 In that case, you may be choosing a recognizable hub instead of the closest useful arrival edge.
 Aston Quay, Wellington Quay, or Trinity College may already solve the Temple Bar problem more directly.

 The consequence is adding a river crossing and a final navigation step after the airport coach.
-That is not terrible for sightseeing, but it is weaker for a traveler trying to end the airport transfer cleanly.
+For a direct Temple Bar arrival, that adds another navigation step after leaving the airport coach.

 Choose Heuston if you are catching a train, meeting someone at the station, or starting a west-of-centre Dublin plan.
 In that case, Heuston is doing a specific job.
 The stop makes sense because the station itself is part of the itinerary.

 Avoid Heuston if your goal is simply to reach Temple Bar.
 You would be taking the airport coach to a rail station and then still needing another move back toward the district.
-That is not a good default when Dublin Express has stops that are already labelled around Temple Bar, Dublin Castle, O’Connell Bridge, and Trinity College.
+If Temple Bar is your destination, use one of the coach stops already labelled for Temple Bar, Dublin Castle, O’Connell Bridge, or Trinity College instead of continuing to Heuston.

 Taxi Makes Sense When the Final Address Is the Hard Part

-A taxi from Dublin Airport to Temple Bar is not automatically the best route, but it can be the better decision when the final address is unclear, the arrival is late, luggage is heavy, or the accommodation is inside smaller streets rather than beside a clear quay or main-road anchor.
+A taxi can make sense when the final address is unclear, the arrival is late, luggage is heavy, or the accommodation is inside smaller streets rather than beside a clear quay or main-road anchor.
 Dublin Airport states that taxis are available outside both terminals and that fares are calculated by taximeter.

 Choose a taxi when door-to-door arrival matters more than the lower-cost coach route.
 This is especially reasonable for multiple passengers, heavy luggage, poor weather, late arrivals, or hotel entrances that do not line up neatly with Aston Quay, Wellington Quay, or Trinity College.